Ebook Piracy Is Rampant And Impossible To Stop

 Ebook piracy.
 Have your books or ebooks been pirated?

-I released a new book recently, God Has Gone Fishing, and due to the problems with piracy on Google Books, I made sure not to list my new title there.
+When I released my latest book , God Has Gone Fishing, I made sure not to list my new title on Google Books, due to the problems of book piracy on the site.

 However, it made no difference at all, as the book and ebook pirates got to work very quickly without Google’s help.

-Almost every book I have published has been pirated, bittorented, copied or offered under another author’s name.
+Almost every book I have published has been pirated, BitTorrented, copied or offered under another author’s name.

 In an earlier post, I wrote about the problems with rampant piracy on Google Books and how Google has taken no action to stop the fraudulent abuse.

 But back to more recent events, and my new book, which took almost no time at all to be pirated.